EXPLAINER: Killer drones vie for supremacy over Ukraine

 They’re also quickly surpassing missiles as the remote weapon of choice.
 Known as “the poor man’s cruise missile,” the flying death machines can flood any combat theater much more cheaply.

-Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out key targets, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to take them out.
+Russia’s unleashing of successive waves of the Iranian-made Shahed drones over Ukraine has multiple goals — taking out power plants and other key infrastructure, crushing morale, and ultimately draining the enemy’s war chest and weapons as they try to take them out.

 HOW DO WARTIME DRONES WORK?

-Drones, remote-controlled or preprogrammed vehicles, have been used extensively in battle to gather intelligence or deliver explosives.
-There are many types, and the sophisticated ones used by the U.S. military and others that launch missiles and fly away are perhaps better known.
+Drones, remote-controlled or preprogrammed, have been used extensively in battle to gather intelligence, direct artillery strikes and, to a lesser extent, drop explosives.
+There are many types.
+Sophisticated unmanned combat aerial vehicles that can launch missiles, such as the U.S.-made Predator, are better known.

 The Shahed drones that Russia has rebranded as Geran-2 are far cruder: Packed with explosives, they can be preprogrammed with a target’s GPS coordinates.
 They are known as suicide drones because they nosedive into targets and explode on impact like a missile.